jscobie/EmployeeTracker/README.md

 This project's challenge  was built to show my continued learning in Full Stack web development.
 This project I have learned and will be using SQL and MySQL to populate values into a database and retrieve them through HTTP requests using an Express Server.
 This Employee Tracker is not a website but a command line interface to manage an employee database using Node.js, select NPM packages (Inquirer, MySQL2, and Console.table), and a MySQL database.

+Additionally in a reach to Module 13 I have added the dotenv option so I can hide my MySQL connection properties, mainly the user/password combination, since storing that on Github is unwise.

 [Github Repository Link](https://github.com/jscobie/NoteTaker)<br>
 [Git Hub Deployed page link (not functioning since project is a command line application, this is just a repository site hosting the readme.md file)](https://jscobie.github.io/NoteTaker/)